Consider these 3 things before you join a professional association

 Social media might have made it easier for us to find people’s contact details–and send messages to strangers that you want to connect with.
 But it is also chock full of noise and peddlers, which can make it difficult to establish genuine business relationships that are paramount to professional success.
 In fact, despite all the chatter, studies show that it has made us lonelier.

 In this digital world, how do you go about making valuable connections?
 Here’s the thing–nothing beats talking to like-minded people in real life.
-Digital groups has its place, but joining a professional association allows you to form closer relationships and also take part in unique experiences that you just can’t do behind a screen.
-But as someone in the business of helping brands build innovative professional associations (and assisting current ones to adapt and remain relevant), you need to do some due diligence and make sure that you pick one that’s right for you.
+Digital groups have their place, but joining a professional association allows you to form closer relationships and also take part in unique experiences that you just can’t have behind a screen.
+But as someone in the business of helping brands build innovative professional associations (and assisting current ones to adapt and remain relevant), I strongly suggest you do some due diligence and make sure that you pick one that’s right for you.
 Start by asking these three questions to ensure that you’re not just signing up to some stuffy, outdated networking group, and that you’ll actually get some genuine value by being part of the association.

 What unique experiences does the organization offer?